MikeS-MS/MikesTweaks/README.md

 - The mod auto detects and enters compatibility mode if it sees any of the following mods loaded:
     - Any ReservedSlot mods:
       - Does not create extra slots from my mod (Automatically Disabled)
-      - Disables flashlight toggle from my mod (Automatically Disabled)
+      - Disables flashlight keybind from my mod (Automatically Disabled)
+      - Disables walkietalkie keybind from my mod (Automatically Disabled)
       - Item Slot keybinds still work, even for the reserved slots (Modifiable)

 # These are the default tweaks that are adjustable from the config file: